halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 ## Client-side rendering

 Svelte and SvelteKit don't require any special framework libraries to work with LaunchDarkly.
 You can work with the standard JavaScript client-side SDK.
-However, you do need to ilsolate calls to the SDK into code that only runs on the client, not the server.
+However, you do need to isolate calls to the SDK into code that only runs on the client, not the server.

 ### Creating a client-side wrapper